orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 *Senthil and Avinash, Spastics Society of Karnataka.*

 Avinash was a student with Spastics Society of Karnataka and currently a student with Christ University.
-He has multiple disabilities and suffers from Cerebral Palsy.
+He has multiple disabilities and suffers from {{% wikipedia article="Cerebral palsy" %}}.
 Senthil is a Software Developer working in Bangalore.
 He knows Avinash from the time he was in Spastics Society of Karnataka and has been working him in identifying a suitable technology for overcome his challenges in communication.

-Avinash and I started looking out for a suitable Assistive Technology for a long time and we have discovered a number of things with our trial and error methods.
+Avinash and I started looking out for a suitable {{% wikipedia article="Assistive technology" %}} for a long time and we have discovered a number of things with our trial and error methods.
 It was quite clear to me that Assistive Technologies will be useful for people like Avinash.

-Just after meeting Avinash, I realized, a software called Dasher could be useful to him.
+Just after meeting Avinash, I realized, a software called {{% wikipedia article="Dasher (software)" %}} could be useful to him.
 So, I went to his house and I remember we started with Dasher.
 We did not know how to use it.
 I read and studied the documentation and it was of no avail.
 I also realized the limitations of Avinash then.
 I saw that he was